YottaDB/YDBDoc/AcculturationGuide/acculturation.rst

            /home/yottadbuser/enc/yottadb.gld
    yottadbuser\@paris:~/enc$

 Now create the database file.
-Notice that in order to supply mupip create with the obfuscated GPG keyring password in the environment, we have to invoke mupip through an intermediary mumps process that prompts for the password and places and obfuscated password in the environment.
+Notice that in order to supply mupip create with the obfuscated GPG keyring password in the environment, we have to invoke mupip through an intermediary mumps process that prompts for the password and places an obfuscated password in the environment.

 .. parsed-literal::
    yottadbuser@paris:~/enc$ ydb_passwd="" mumps -dir